Editor's note: This story was originally published at sacbee.com on June 14, 2012.

-With temperatures fast approaching the 100-degree mark in the Sacramento region, here are tips for protecting your pets and your plants from the heat.
+With temperatures rising in the Sacramento region, it's good to know how to protect your pets and plants from the heat.

 The Sacramento SPCA offers this hot-weather advice for pet owners

 1. Make sure there's plenty of fresh, cool water for pets to drink.

 2. Never leave pets in a parked car, not even with the windows cracked.

 3. Avoid puddles of auto coolant in garages, driveways and parking lots.
 The liquid is sweet-tasting but poisonous.